PeterYHChen/federal-reserve-statement-info-extractor/README.md

 U (unit)

     In  O
     view  O
     of  O
     realized  O
     and O
     expected  O
     labor O
     market  O
     conditions  O
     and O
     inflation O
     , O
     the O
     Committee O
     decided A
     to  O
     raise A
     the O
     target  O
     range O
     for O
     the O
     federal O
     funds O
     rate  O
     to  O
     3/4 N
     to  N
     1 N
     percent U
     .
 O

+I can mark a training corpus as well.

 - Naive Bayes:
 ```